Jonathan Browning (inventor): Early life

 Jonathan Browning was born October 22, 1805, in Sumner County, Tennessee.
 He began his career as a blacksmith, but by 1824 switched to become a gunsmith after an apprenticeship with Samuel Porter in Nashville.
 He began producing firearms independently by 1831 and shortly thereafter invented a "sliding breech" repeating rifle, also called a Harmonica gun, between 1834 and 1842 while living in Quincy, Illinois.
-Each Harmonica gun took two weeks to manufacture by hand and were available to purchase for $24.00.
+Each Harmonica gun took two weeks to manufacture by hand and was available to purchase for $24.00.

 Browning moved his family to White's Creek, near Nashville, in 1827 and resided there until the spring of 1833.
 Jonathan moved with his extended family and spent a season in Fairfield, Illinois, visiting with his sister Clarissa Neel.

 In 1834, Jonathan and his brother James Green Browning bought farms thirty miles northeast of Quincy in La Prairie, Illinois.
 A family story has been passed down that he came to know a young lawyer by the name of Abraham Lincoln, who was an overnight guest in his home on at least two occasions.